technologiestiftung/opencpu-docker-example/README.md

 #### **GET** - /ocpu/info

 **Description:** From the api docs.
-> The `/ocpu/info` endpoint shows the output of sessionInfo() from the main (webserver) process.
+> The `/ocpu/info` endpoint shows the output of sessionInfo() from the main (web server) process.
 This can be helpful for debugging.
 The /ocpu/test URL gives you a handy testing web page to perform server requests.

 See also [https://www.opencpu.org/api.html#api-libraries](https://www.opencpu.org/api.html#api-libraries)